 As many of you know, last week we hosted the Municipal Finance Leadership Summit 2018, an event that was truly unlike any the industry has seen.
-In my years covering munis for Bloomberg News, I got to attend a few industry conferences and not a one compared to the depth and uniqueness of the information presented last week in Boston.

 The entire leadership summit was geared towards investor relations, a topic that is significantly undervalued in our market.
 And like everything we do here at BondLink, the objective was to empower issuers with information and tools to help them more efficiently access the capital markets.
 Issuers participated in numerous roundtables with investors and other leaders from around the market.

 For example, Tom Paolicelli, who as an issuer for New York City Municipal Water Finance Authority hosted as well as attended numerous investor events, moderated a panel with Brandeis finance professor Dr. Dan Bergstresser and the World Bank’s Urvi Mehta to discuss the expanding investor base for Green Bonds, with a focus on post-financing impact reporting.

 Director of the SEC’s Office of Municipal Securities (or OMS), Rebecca Olsen, delivered a keynote address outlining OMS’ focus on transparency and market integrity, including announcing its first Disclosure conference to be hosted in December at its headquarters in Washington, DC.
 Capping the Summit’s coverage on oversight and legal issues, bond attorney Dan Deaton, a partner with Nixon Peabody, detailed a clear legal framework for issuers in terms of their communication with investors.